MichaelCurrin/learn-to-code/README.md

 - Freely use and modify.
 - The original license must be included in your project.
-- Please link back to the original repo.
+- Please link back to the original repo if use any content.